rise-cli/rise-functions/docs/keywords.md

 # Keywords

-Keywords are a way to reference dynamic values in your rise.js file or functionconfig, you can reference:
+Keywords are a way to reference dynamic values in your rise.mjs file or functionconfig, you can reference:

 -   Stage
 -   Region